 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in San Kamphaeng air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in San Kamphaeng is currently 2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Thursday, Jun 23|

 |Friday, Jun 24|

 Good 26 US AQI

 |Sunday, Jun 26|

 |Tuesday, Jun 28|